Boris-Em/BEMCheckBox/README.md

 The width of the lines of the check mark and box.
 Defaults to 2.0

 `hideBox`
 BOOL to control if the box should be hidden or not.
 Setting this property to `YES` will basically turn the checkbox into a check mark.
-Default to `NO`.
+Defaults to `NO`.
 PICTURE

 `boxType`
 The type of box to use.
 See `BEMBoxType` for possible values.
-Default to `BEMBoxTypeCircle`.
+Defaults to `BEMBoxTypeCircle`.
 PICTURE

 `tintColor`